thenativeweb/wolkenkit/README.md

 *Please note that MongoDB must be at least version 4.2, and that you need to run it as a replica set (a single node cluster is fine).*

 For details on how to configure the databases, please have a look at the source code.
 This will be explained in more detail in the final version of the documentation.

-Also note that before the first use any database has to be set up using the wolkenkit CLI's `wolkenkit setup store ...` commands.
-Pleas look at the CLI's documentation and the source code for this.

 ### Getting help